-I said it before that my family has this tradition where everyone in the house makes something for "our table".
-Each year for the least 4 years, Aleks makes this amazing cranberry sauce.
+I said it before that my family has this tradition where everyone in the house makes something for “our table”.
+Each year for the last 4 years, Aleks makes this amazing cranberry sauce.
 I tried and it was not, I repeat, it was not as good as his.
 All I know that I cannot enter the kitchen until he is done.
 He calls it a secret recipe.
 Anna makes her chocolate cupcakes, and Daniel was their boss.
 So, this year Anna and Daniel are teaming up, so we will see what they will do in the end.
 As of right now, they are just testing recipes.

 I just love the Thanksgiving atmosphere around my house, probably a week before… We all get into this holiday mood.

 I believe each family goes by their own traditional recipe, probably making how their grand- grandmother made it.
 We tend to pick up on those family traditions and that’s alright, it makes us happy this time of the year, especially remembering special moments that we carry for generations.
 I found my tradition, here when I came to the USA, in particular when my husband and I got kids.
 I didn’t grow up with Thanksgiving dinner tradition, so you see I had to find my own tradition because even if I did not grow up with it, I wanted my kids to grow up and remember all the beautiful things, aromas and memories during Thanksgiving.
 I would love if they continue carrying the family tradition that we build from the moment they were born.

 When I made Turkey for the first time, it was a literary one big disaster.
 It was delicious in the end… Well, kind of delicious because we were so hungry waiting for the bird to get cooked.
 We got this huge 17-pound turkey, and I’ve half defrosted, but it was still pretty much frozen.